Internal radiotherapy gives radiation from inside the body. There are two main types of internal radiotherapy:

 How radiotherapy works

-Radiotherapy treatment works by damaging the DNA within the cancer cells.
+Radiotherapy works by damaging the DNA within cancer cells so they can no longer divide and grow.
 DNA is the genetic code that controls how the body's cells behave.

 Why you might have internal radiotherapy

 Internal radiotherapy delivers a high dose of radiation with fewer side effects than external radiotherapy.
 This is because internal radiotherapy delivers radiation from inside the body, close to the cancer, so affects fewer healthy cells.
 However, internal radiotherapy is only suitable for smaller cancers.

 Sometimes you might have internal radiotherapy as a boost to a small area after having external radiotherapy.